 Accusing someone of negligence can be tricky.
 There are different types of negligence.
 There is contributory negligence, comparative negligence, and then plain negligence.
 Each type is treated a bit differently in law and each state has their own definitions and rules as to how negligence claims are handled.

 In the case with Tracy Morgan, they are accusing Walmart of negligence because they had a duty of care in that they must only allow drivers that meet certain criteria to drive their trucks.
 The fact that they allowed an overtired driver to drive breached that duty of care.
 The fact that Roper drove the truck suggests he share responsibility of negligence.

 Personal injury cases that allege more than one person is responsible are complex and require an expert in the field to navigate through all of the finger pointing and get down to the bottom of who is to blame.
 Parties file claims to be reimbursed for medical expenses and lost wages, but they are also able to claim future lost wages and medical expenses, consortium and any permanent disabilities that were caused by the accident.
 Determining which Defendant pays what to the victims is up to the court to decide so having a good personal injury attorney is essential in protecting a victim’s rights and ensuring compensation is fair.

-The Christmas Law Firm has more than 30 years of combined legal experience representing people who have been seriously injured in the Charleston area.
+Christmas Injury Lawyers has more than 30 years of combined legal experience representing people who have been seriously injured in the Charleston area.
 We have the dedication and knowledge to help you recover losses suffered as the result of someone else’s negligence.
 If you have been injured in an accident, call us.
 We can help.